basarane/kemper-arduino-library/README.md

 # Kemper Profiler Arduino Library and DIY Kemper Remote

-This project consists of 2 sub projects:
+This project consists of 3 sub projects:
-- An Arduino library for Kemper and DIY Kemper Remote
+- **C++ library** for Kemper and DIY Kemper Remote (`/libraries/kemper`)
-- A simulator for this library (requires node.js and windows)
+- DIY Kemper Remote **Arduino** project (`/KemperRemoteDIYArduino`)
+- DIY Kemper Remote **Windows** project (`/KemperRemoteDIYWin` and `/Simulator`)

+C++ Library, is designed to run on both Arduino and Windows so that the later two projects can use the same C++ Kemper Library.
+Windows project has some mock classes, which mimics their Arduino counterparts.
+This allows you to code and debug using familiar tools.

+`KemperRemoteDIYWin` can talked with Kemper (either through Arduino or directly using your sound card).
+It will send and receive commands (like switch down, led states, display etc).
+The `Simulator` node.js project, is the user interface layer.
+Using your browser you will be able to use your mouse and keyboard to interact with Kemper.

+This allows several different configurations to code:

+1. You have Arduino and you have setup the complete circuit (details will be added later):
+Use `KemperRemoteDIYArduino` project.
+It is complete implementation of DIY Kemper Remote project.
+2. You have Arduino and you have setup only MIDI interface (input and output) part of your circuit.
+Use `KemperRemoteDIYArduino`, `KemperRemoteDIYWin` and `Simulator` projects together. `Simulator` will communicate with Arduino through `KemperRemoteDIYWin`.
+3. You don't setup MIDI circuit but you have a sound card with MIDI inputs and outputs Connect your Kemper Profiler to your sound card using two MIDI cables.
+Use `KemperRemoteDIYWin` and `Simulator` projects together.
+4. You don't have a sound card or you even don't have a Kemper Profiler.
+This is also OK :) There is a mock class for Kemper inside `KemperRemoteDIYWin` project.
+It simulates most of the Kemper (apart from sound obviously) that is needed for a foot controller.
+With this option, you can install just a bunch of software and see how the foot controller behaves.

 ## Installation
-You can use Arduino IDE for development.
+You can use Arduino IDE for development on Arduino.
 However I strongly suggest to use a modern IDE like Visual Studio.

 - Download and install [Visual Studio 2015 Community Edition](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx)
 - Download and install [Arduino Extension For Visual Studio](http://www.visualmicro.com/page/Arduino-Visual-Studio-Downloads.aspx)